dronecan/dronecan.github.io/Implementations/Pyuavcan/Tutorials/2._Basic_usage/index.md

 ## Publishing messages to the bus

-Pyuavcan supports different of ways to assign values to fields of DSDL data structures.
+PyDroneCAN supports different of ways to assign values to fields of DSDL data structures.
 Using the type constructors:

 * `uavcan.protocol.debug.KeyValue(key='this is key', value=123.456)`
 * `uavcan.protocol.param.GetSet.Request(name='foobar')`
 * `uavcan.protocol.param.GetSet.Response(value=uavcan.protocol.param.Value(integer_value=123))`

-{% include lightbox.html url="/Implementations/Pyuavcan/Tutorials/2._Basic_usage/gui_tool_bus_monitor_publishing.png" title="Broadcasts as seen from GUI Tool" thumbnail=true %}
+{% include lightbox.html url="/Implementations/PyDroneCAN/Tutorials/2._Basic_usage/gui_tool_bus_monitor_publishing.png" title="Broadcasts as seen from GUI Tool" thumbnail=true %}

 Values that are not specified in the constructor are zero initialized by default.